OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/course-video/README.md

 ## Summary

 The <b>Course Video Card</b> is a versatile and robust card designed to serve as an individual component or hub for video or learning content.
-Whether you’re offering a series of courses, tutorials, or informative clips, this card can be tailored to your specific needs.
+Whether you’re offering a series of <b>courses</b>, <b>tutorials</b>, or <b>informative clips</b>, this card can be tailored to your specific needs.
 Customize titles, descriptions, and author information to create engaging viewing experiences.

 _bot-sent_ card example: